umbraco/UmbracoDocs/Add-ons/UmbracoCourier/UsingCourier.md

 ##What can and cannot courier do.
 The whole idea of Courier, builds around the idea of dependencies and references, which courier can understand to a certain degree.
-But there are several areas, where courier have zero chance of understanding what is going an.
+But there are several areas, where Courier have zero chance of understanding what is going an.

 ###When a datatype stores node ids
 Common thing, a data type stores a node ID, but courier doesnt know, so it cannot add the document as a dependency, and it cannot convert it into